HaikuTeam/docs/using-haiku/defining-states.md

 ---
-description: Every Haiku you create can have its own collection of internal state.
+description: Every Animator project you create can have its own collection of internal state.
 These pieces of data are special to your component in that you may summon them into your expression functions, allowing you to create complex dynamic behavior.
 ---

 # Defining States

-Every Haiku you create can have its own collection of internal state.
+Every Animator project you create can have its own collection of internal state.
 These pieces of data are special to your component in that you may "summon" them into your [expression functions](/using-haiku/writing-expressions.md), allowing you to create complex dynamic behavior.

 <br>

 #### DEFINING/EDITING STATES {#defandedit}

-You can manage your Haiku's state values using the State Inspector, which is accessible via a tab next to the Library:
+You can manage your project's state values using the State Inspector, which is accessible via a tab next to the Library:

 <div style="width: 300px; margin: 0 auto;">
   <img src="/assets/states-ui-empty.png"/>
 </div>

 Press the "+" button at top-right to add a new state value.
 In the left field, type the state name.
 In the right field, type the state value.
-Haiku will automatically infer whether your input value is a string, numeric, or a complex data type like a JSON array or object.
+Animator will automatically infer whether your input value is a string, numeric, or a complex data type like a JSON array or object.

 <div style="width: 300px; margin: 0 auto;">
   <img src="/assets/states-ui.png"/>